 Check whether your key, bucket, and region information is correct.

-The possible reason is that the tool is using rocksdb which requires 64-bit JDK.
+The possible reason is that the tool uses rocksdb which requires 64-bit JDK.
 Check whether your JDK version is X64.

 /tmp/librocksdbjnixxx.so: ELF file OS ABI invaliderror is reported in the Linux environment?